Don't do as the Nicolaitans!

 Let's broaden our view

 So, let's get some more sources to make sure we are not mired in a small view.
-Doing a Google search for "early church fathers and Nicolaitans", we see a listing for Nicolaism at Wikipedia which listed four "early church fathers" (Irenaeus, Hippolytus, Epiphanius, and Theodoret) as having mentions the Nicolaitans, saying that Nicolas was the author of the heresy and the sect.
+Doing a Google search for "early church fathers and Nicolaitans", we see a listing for Nicolaism at Wikipedia which listed four "early church fathers" (Irenaeus, Hippolytus, Epiphanius, and Theodoret) as having mentions of the Nicolaitans, saying that Nicolas was the author of the heresy and the sect.

 Going to each of the links provided, none of these four pages even include the name Nicolas (actually, the search was for "Nicol", so I didn't miss something because of different spellings), so more research is required to get their information.
 However, further down on the Wikipedia page on Nicolaism (link above), we read of a Bishop Isidore of Seville, whom the site called the last Western Church Father.
 Isodore evidently wrote a book in 636 A.D. titled "The Church and sects", in which he wrote this: